kubernetes/community/sig-cli/CONTRIBUTING.md

 **Provide periodic status updates**

-Once you have requested an issue and it has been accepted, you will be expected to provide periodic updates to it.
+Once you have requested an issue and it has been assigned to you, you will be expected to provide periodic updates to it.
 Do update the issue with your status at least every week, and publish your work to a fork so the community can see your progress and provide early feedback.